Lights Resolve: Appearances in other media

-"Dreaming of Love" is available to download in the Rock Band series.
+"Dreaming of Love" was available to download in the Rock Band series.
+It has since been de-listed from the store.

 Lights Resolve's song "Long Way to Go" was featured on MTV's Jersey Shore season one.
 The song was played during the final minutes of the show before the cast left the 'shore house'.

 Lights Resolve is the current face of ZipCar, with ads being featured in the NYC Subway, as well as the Metro systems of Chicago, San Francisco, Boston & DC.